jendave/ironsmith-compendiums/README.md

 ### Oracles

 By default, the Oracles will be integrated into the Oracle Tree in the Character Sheet.
+The Ironsworn Classic and/or Ironsworn Delve rulesets must be enabled.

 ![Character Sheet - Oracles Tree](https://github.com/jendave/ironsmith-compendiums/blob/main/docs/oracle-tree-character-sheet.jpg?raw=true)